 These days it’s common to see consumers ordering meals or car rides via their smartphones, booking hotel or flight reservations with a few taps, and order products with two-day delivery.
 But with the emergence of crowdsourcing companies and platforms that let everyone open up shop, the impact on every industry can’t be ignored.

 Competitive prices, authentic experiences, and perks unique to every host give hotels a run for their money.
-With the rise in mobile apps and ordering services remotely, is there still a place for hotels in the hospitality market?
+With the rise in mobile apps and popularity of the sharing economy, is there still a place for hotels in the hospitality market?

 What is the Sharing Economy?